 |Rash/allergic skin reaction||1||0.3|

 The following reactions have been identified during postmarketing use of XALATAN in clinical practice.
-Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
+Because they are reported voluntarily from a population of unknown size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
 The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to XALATAN, or a combination of these factors, include:

 Infections and Infestations: Herpes keratitis

 General Disorders and Administration Site Conditions: Chest pain

 In vitro studies have shown that precipitation occurs when eye drops containing thimerosal are mixed with XALATAN.
 If such drugs are used, they should be administered at least five (5) minutes apart.

 The combined use of two or more prostaglandins, or prostaglandin analogs including XALATAN is not recommended.
 It has been shown that administration of these prostaglandin drug products more than once daily may decrease the IOP lowering effect or cause paradoxical elevations in IOP.